OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

         try {
             /*Step 1: Verify the token*/
             String token = message.getToken();
-            //Verify if is it in the blacklist if (AccessTokenBlacklistUtils.isBlacklisted(token)) {
+            //Verify if is it in the block list if (AccessTokenBlocklistUtils.isBlocklisted(token)) {
-                throw new IllegalAccessException("Token is in the blacklist !");
+                throw new IllegalAccessException("Token is in the block list !");
             }

             //Verify the signature of the token